 Using the Wrong Tools and Products

-Stick to automotive glass cleaners and high-quality microfiber towels for the best results.
+Stick to automotive windshield cleaners and high-quality microfiber towels for the best results!

 Neglecting to Clean the Windshield Wipers